tygerthecreator/Minecraft-GUI-Maker/README.md

 ## Save vs Layout Export

 `Save Project` creates an editable `.mcgui.json` file.
 Use this when you want to come back later and continue working.
 Custom images and slot icons are embedded as data URLs, so the file is self-contained.
-Custom fonts are not embedded; only the active font name is saved.
+Custom font files are not embedded in project saves.
+Text objects save their content, position, size, color, and font reference, but not the actual `.ttf`, `.otf`, `.woff`, or `.woff2` file.

-When a project is loaded, text uses the bundled Silkscreen font by default.
-If the project was saved with a custom font name and the editor already has a currently active custom font with that same name, that active font is used instead.
+When a project is loaded, text falls back to the bundled Silkscreen font unless the matching custom font has been imported again during the current editor session.
+This keeps project files from accidentally redistributing font files.

 `Export Layout` creates a lightweight `.layout.json` file.
 Use this when you only need the GUI layout data and do not want embedded image data.
 Images and text are listed with position, size, layer, and `bakedIntoTexture` metadata.
 Slot icons are listed by name only.